secretgraph/secretgraph/README.md

 ## Documents

-Global documents (actually contents) can be created via `sg_manage_document` and specify a file and optionally name and description
+Global documents (actually contents) can be created via `sg_manage_document` and specify a file and optionally name and description.
-They are for imprints and are presented in the proxy component as footer links.
+They are for imprints and are presented in the proxy component as footer links of the proxy component (web view).

+For extracting documents from graphql use the filter paremeters `clusters=["@system"], includeTypes=["File", "Text"]`.

+What are they for:

+it is actually for imprints and other legally required informations.
+Therefore they are available from normal web.

 Some special behavior